 - 1. Protective Headgear secured by a three point retention harness is compulsory when mounted. - 2.
 All Athletes should acknowledge the Ground Jury by an inclination of the head without removing their Headgear. - 3.
-Competition jacket of any colour (the collar may be the same colour as the jacket or a different colour) or club uniform jacket, Competition jackets may be any colour and must have outward facing buttons.
+Competition jacket or club uniform jacket.
+Competition jackets may be any colour and must have outward facing buttons.
 If the jacket has a collar it must be a lapel collar which may be the same colour as the jacket or a different colour.
-Jackets without a collar are allowed providing the shirt collar and tie are visible when the jacket is closed. white or fawn breeches or jodhpurs with boots and white shirt and tie or choker are allowed.
+Jackets without a collar are allowed providing the shirt collar and tie are visible when the jacket is closed.
+White or fawn breeches or jodhpurs with boots and white shirt and tie or choker are allowed.
 Boots must have a heel.
 Spurs are optional but if used must be made of smooth metal.
 If there is a shank it must not be more than 4 cm long, measured from the boot to the tip of the spur, and must point only towards the rear; the end of the shank must be blunt.
 If the shank is curved, the spurs must be worn only with the shank directed downwards.
 Rowel spurs are not permitted.
 Hammer spurs are allowed provided they meet the above requirements.
-Metal or plastic "Impulse spurs" with round hard plastic or metal knobs and "Dummy spurs" with no shank are allowed.
+Metal or plastic "Impulse spurs" with round hard plastic or metal knobs and "Dummy spurs"

+with no shank are allowed.
 Spurs with flat disks are allowed.
 The contact surface with the horse and all edges must be smooth and rounded.